INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>hitfiltercrit </td>
 		<td>A criterium to filter hits on.
-Also needs hitfilterval to work.
+Also needs <code>hitfilterval</code> to work.
 See below. (default: don't filter)<br/>This is useful if you want to view hits in a group, and then be able to group on those hits again.
 These two parameters essentially supersede the viewgroup parameter: that parameter also allows you to view the hits in a group, but won't allow you to group that subset of hits again.
 By specifying multiple criteria and values to hitfiltercrit/hitfilterval, you can keep diving deeper into your result set. <b>NOTE:</b> this may be slow because it finds all hits, then filters them by this criterium.</td>
 	</tr>
 	<tr>
 		<td>hitfilterval </td>